Night on the Galactic Railroad (film): Plot

 They return to the train, where they meet a bird-catcher who catches herons and turns the birds into candy.
 Giovanni and Campanella help a blind wireless operator to his radio system.
 He picks up a transmission which an elderly passenger identifies as the hymn "Nearer, My God, to Thee".
 When a ticket inspector appears, Giovanni discovers in his pocket a rare ticket which allows him to go anywhere that the train runs.
 They are then joined in their seats by a tutor and two children, who were on board a ship that sank after hitting an iceberg.
-They share apples and pass by a vast cornfield.
+They share apples and pass by a vast cornfield where they hear the "New World Symphony".

 As the train passes Scorpius, one of the children recalls a story about a scorpion who perished in a well after escaping a weasel; regretting that it did not sacrifice itself for a good cause, the scorpion prayed to bring happiness to others in its next life, and its body burst into a bright flame that still burns in the night sky.
 The train stops at the Southern Cross, where every passenger except for Giovanni and Campanella disembark for the Christian Heaven.
-Giovanni pledges that he and Campanella should continue on the train's journey together forever.
-However, as the train approaches the Coalsack, Campanella sees what he claims to be "the true Heaven", where his mother is waiting for him.
+Giovanni pledges that he and Campanella should continue on the train's journey together forever, but as the train approaches the Coalsack, Campanella sees what he claims to be "the true Heaven", where his mother is waiting for him.
 Campanella vacates the train, leaving Giovanni alone.

 Giovanni awakens on the hilltop.
 He returns to the dairy, where this time he collects a bottle of milk from a farmer.
 As Giovanni passes through town on his way home, he learns that Campanella fell into a river while saving one of their classmates, Zanelli, from drowning.
 Giovanni hurries to the river, where he finds Campanella's father giving up searching for his son, as his disappearance occurred 45 minutes prior.
 He tells Giovanni that he has received a letter from his father, stating that he will be home soon.
 Giovanni believes Campanella is "at the edge of the universe", which he says he knows "because we explored it together".
 He vows to be like the scorpion who promised to bring happiness to others, and continues homeward.